cybercongress/go-cyber/docs/cyberd.md

 `AdjustPricePeriodTotalSpent / AdjustPricePeriodDesiredSpent` ratio is called fractional reserve ratio.
 If network usage is low, fractional reserve ratio adjust message cost (by simple multiplication) to allow user with lower stake to do more transactions.
 If resource demand increase, fractional reserve ratio goes `>1` thus increase messages cost and limiting final tx count for some long-term period (RC recovery will be `<` then RC spending).

-There are only few ways to change acc bandwidth stake:
+There are only two ways to change acc bandwidth stake:

 1. Direct coins transfer.
 2. When distribution payouts occurs.
 For example, when validator change his commission rates, all delegations will be automatically unbounded.
-Another example, delegator itself unbound some part or full share.
+Another example, delegator itself unbond some part or full share.

 So agents must have CYB tokens in accordance to their will of learning the knowledge graph.
-The more agents will learn the knowledge graph the more valuable the graph become.
 However, proposed mechanics of CYB tokens work not only as spam protection but as the economic regulation mechanism to align the ability of validators to process knowledge graph and market demand for processing.

 ## Relevance machine

-We define relevance machine is a machine that transition knowledge graph state based on the will of agents to learn the knowledge graph.
+We define relevance machine as a machine that transition knowledge graph state based on the will of agents to learn the knowledge graph.
+The more agents will learn the knowledge graph the more valuable the graph become.
 This machine enables simple construction for search question querying and answers delivering.

 The will is projected on every agent's cyberlink.
-A simple rule prevents abuse by agents: one content address can be voted by a token only once.
+A simple rule prevents abuse by agents: one content address can be voted by a coin only once.
 So it does not matter for ranking from how much accounts you voted.
 The only sum of their balances matters.

 A useful property of a relevance machine is that it must have inductive reasoning property or follows the blackbox principle.

 ```
 She must be able to interfere predictions
 without any knowledge about objects
-except who linked, when linked and what was linked.
+except who cyberlinked, when cyberlinked and what was cyberlinked.
 ```

 If we assume that a consensus computer must have some information about linked objects the complexity of such model growth unpredictably, hence a requirement for a computer for memory and computations.
 That is, deduction of meaning inside consensus computer is expensive thus our design depends on the blindness assumption.
 Instead of deducting a meaning inside consensus computer we design a system in which meaning extraction is incentivized because agents need CYB to compute relevance.

 Also, thanks to content addressing the relevance machine following the blackbox principle do not need to store the data but can effectively operate on it.

 Human intelligence organized in a way to prune none-relevant and none-important memories with time has passed.
 The same way can do relevance machine.
 Also, one useful property of relevance machine is that it needs to store neither past state, nor full current state to remain useful, or more precisely: _relevant_.
 So relevance machine can implement [aggressive pruning strategies](QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb) such as pruning all history of knowledge graph formation or forgetting links that become non-relevant.

 `cyber` implementation of relevance machine is based on the most straightforward mechanism which is called cyber•Rank.